Michelle Jeong

 Hi there!
 I’m Michelle (she/her).

-I’m a queer, neurodivergent, chronically ill student counsellor and eldest daughter of Korean immigrants.
+I’m a queer, neurodivergent, chronically ill counsellor, and the eldest daughter of Korean immigrants.
 I came to this work through navigating caregiving, cultural dissonance, and family history shaped by war, colonialism, and migration.
 Growing up in a predominantly white, queerphobic area of BC, I learned how to hold tension, ask hard questions, and move through systems not built for me.
-My decade of anti-violence work with survivors of sexual violence and folks navigating trauma, substance use, poverty, and systemic harm taught me to sit with layered grief, honour coping/ survival strategies, and recognize how often people are dismissed, or asked to both hide and prove their pain.
+My decade of anti-violence work with survivors of sexual violence and folks navigating trauma, substance use, poverty, and systemic harm taught me to sit with layered grief, honour coping/ survival strategies, and recognize how often people are dismissed, or asked to both hide and prove their struggles.

 In session, I bring curiosity, care, and steady presence.
 Whether you arrive with questions, ambivalence, or strong emotions, I aim to offer a space where you don’t have to mask or shrink, and where you can reconnect with parts of yourself that have felt lost, silenced, or shamed.
 At the core of my work is a commitment to co-creating culturally aware spaces that honour complexity, support meaning-making, and move toward connection, authenticity, and moments of delight.